markowanga/stweet/README.md

 ```

 ## Donate
-If you want to sponsor me, in thanks for the project, please send me some crypto:
+If you want to sponsor me, in thanks for the project, please send me some crypto 😁:

 |Coin|Wallet address|
 |---|---|